SSO nominated for Gramophone's Orchestra of the Year award

 This is the second time an Asian orchestra has been shortlisted for the Orchestra of the Year award since its inception in 2018.

 This is the only accolade determined by public voting.
-Votes can be cast on Gramophone's website from 7pm on July 1 until 3pm on Sept 13.
+Votes can be cast on Gramophone's website (gramophone.co.uk/awards) from now until Sept 13, 3pm.

 The winner will be announced on Oct 5 at the 2021 Gramophone Classical Music Awards in Britain.

-The Covid-19 pandemic may have disrupted travel but Mr Chng says that the SSO is "thrilled that our releases kept us connected globally through music".
+The Covid-19 pandemic may have disrupted travel, but Mr Chng says the SSO is "thrilled that our releases kept us connected globally through music".

 "The musicians of the SSO are proud to represent Singapore in the international arena, even as we continue to keep the music going as artistic life resumes in the city," he adds.